-It is really beyond the pale of comprehension, that we are considering this MONSTROSITY to this inconsidered whim of the rich, who are not considering providing good, meaningful, reasonable housing for the people.
-Something we the people of Hollywood, do not want.
+It is really beyond the pale of comprehension, that we are considering this to this inconsidered whim of the rich, who are not considering providing good, meaningful, reasonable housing for the people.
+Rather something we the people of Hollywood, do not want.

+MONSTROSITY

 Defiantly do not want.
-In our residential place of home.
+In our residential place

 For no other reason, on the part of the promoters, than to "line their pockets."

-In Mayor Tom Bradley's epic 16 years, at the very beginning, he offered a vision, a plan, for the remodelling of Hollywood Boulevard west of Hollywood and Vine.
-Phildias would be rolling in his grave.
-This pre-emminent architect in Pericles' "glory that was Greece," in Athens created a symmetry and an inspiration which has not been exceeded until our own day.
-Hollywood Boulevard has become a Coney Island of T-shirts and electronics and souvenirs (including license plates.)
+In Mayor Tom Bradley's epic 16 years, at the very beginning, he a man of vision, had a plan, for the remodelling of Hollywood Boulevard west of Hollywood and Vine.

+Phidias would be rolling in his grave.
+This pre-emminent architect in Pericles' "glory that was Greece," in Athens created a symmetry and an inspiration which has not been exceeded 'til our own day.

+Hollywood Boulevard has become a Coney Island of T-shirts and electronics and souvenirs (including license plates.

 "Nothing over \$5" scream the moving signs.
 Is this really what we want as our legacy and that of our beloved Mayor Eric Garcetti?

-Hollywood & Vine, the scene of this potential disaster, has (unfortunately) become a pit of architecture.
-What we have delineated here is not abstract.
-It is a cry from the heart, a dream, which will not die.
-Of what Hollywood can become, of what it has been, and what it yet can be.
+Hollywood & Vine, the scene of this potential disaster, which has (unfortunately) become a pit of architecture, is a cry from the heart, a dream, which will not die.
+Of what Holywood can become, of what it has been, and what it yet can be.

 Some of our people have been here for 75 years.
-It was a town of bookstores, where Aldous Huxley would move the book sideways, instead of his head, a smaller town where even the stores were stage sets in a drama of which we all were part.
+It was a town of bookstores, where Aldous Huxley would move the book sideways, in stead of his head, a smaller town where even the stores were stage sets in a drama of which we all were part.

 On Vine Street, at the northwest corner, is a house, unscreened for impact or beauty, built not that long ago.
 And called the Redbury.
 It looked like an old Railway Express Agency warehouse.
-Painted the color of venous (from the veins) blood, a dull dark purple red.
+Painted the color of venous ("from the veins") blood, a dull dark purple red.
 Fortunately it has been repainted, and probably sold.
 But the hue is battleship gray.

 Equally depressing.
 This is the heart of our capital city.
 Hollywood, the destination of dreams -- including mine.
-The same street we are contemplating something that will as surely destroy Hollywood as the earthquake we are trying to defend against.
-Fie!
+The same street we are contemplating something on that will as surely destroy Hollywood as the earthquake we are trying to defend against.

-There is an empty corner lot, currently.
+There is an empty comer lot, currently.
 If we need laws to protect and define, implement the will of the people -- pass them.
 Give our mayor the scope, the will and the power to give substance to the dream and reclaim, reinvent Hollywood.

 Give us a beautiful building on the corner of Hollywood & Vine proportional, shapely -- consonant with who we are and who we want to be.
 Sincerely and respectfully,

 Douglas Overton Blue

 (one of the ministers)